ropensci/lightr/README.md

 and the second element is a vector with relevant metadata.

 Only exceptions are `.txt` and `.Transmission` files because those extensions are too generic.
-You will need to figure out which parser you should use in this case. `get_metadata()` and `get_spec()` automatically try generic parsers in this case.
+Users will need to figure out which parser is appropriate in this case. `get_metadata()` and `get_spec()` automatically try generic parsers in this case.

 Alternatively, you may simply want to convert your spectra in a readable standard format and carry on with your analysis with another software.